-- (Step 1) The grantee contacts their RPO, who will ensure that the request is reasonable, based upon their current technology needs and inventory. - (Step 2) The RPO will ensure that an updated Appendix H, Equipment Procurement Request, is completed by the State and forwarded the National Office. - (Step 3) The State will complete a Request for Information Technology Services Form, available within the OSHA IT HELPDESK Intranet webpage IT Acquisition & Installation Process.
+- (Step 1) The grantee contacts their RPO, who will ensure that the request is reasonable, based upon their current technology needs and inventory. - (Step 2) The RPO will ensure that an updated Appendix H, Equipment Procurement Request, is completed by the State and forwarded to the National Office. - (Step 3) DCSP will review the request, confer with DAP as necessary and provide notification of the approval or disapproval of the request via email from the DCSP Director. - (Step 4) If DCSP approval is given, the Project will complete a Request for Information Technology Services Form, available within the OSHA IT HELPDESK Intranet webpage - IT Acquisition & Installation Process.
 The requester would ensure that the form is signed by the Designated State Official (DSO) who is responsible for approving IT equipment purchases in that State.
 The completed form would be scanned and emailed to osharits@dol.gov.
-If the request is from an OSHANet State, OMDS will review and approve the request, if the State is not an OSHANet State, DCSP will review and approve the request. - (Step 4) OSHA's Office of Information Technology Solutions (OITS) will process the request and inform the requester and notify DCSP by email granting permission to purchase the equipment. - (Step 5) Once the requester has received notification to purchase the hardware and/or software equipment, the requester would complete the Software/Hardware Action Request Form, available within the OSHA IT HELPDESK Intranet webpage IT Acquisition & Installation Process.
+If the request is from an OSHANet State, OITS will review and approve the request; if the State is not an OSHANet State, DCSP will review and approve the request. - (Step 5) OSHA's Office of Information Technology Solutions (OITS) will process the request and inform the requester and notify DCSP by email granting permission to purchase the equipment. - (Step 6) Once the requester has received notification to purchase the hardware and/or software equipment, the requester would complete the Software/Hardware Action Request Form, available within the OSHA IT HELPDESK Intranet webpage - IT Acquisition & Installation Process.
 This form must be signed by the Designated State Official (DSO) responsible for approving IT software and equipment purchases in that State.
-The completed form would be scanned and emailed to oshahwsrequest@dol.gov
+The completed form would be scanned and emailed to oshahwswrequest@dol.gov.